andreaiacono/GraphLab/README.md

 ### Search Tab

 ![Graphlab Search Tab Screenshot](https://raw.githubusercontent.com/andreaiacono/andreaiacono.github.io/master/img/graphlab/search.gif)
-The traversal tab shows four panels:
+The search tab shows four panels:
 * DFS (Depth First Search)
 * BFS (Breadth First Search)
-* UCS (Unform Cost Search)
+* UCS (Uniform Cost Search)
 * A* (A star)

-Pressing the button "Search" will start the searches and will show the different approaches.

-The UCS algorithm uses the geometric distance between a node and another as the cost; the A* algorithm uses the distance from the current node to the searched node as the heuristic function.
+Instead of just traversing the graph, for searching we start from a node and we want to reach a destination node (usually called _goal_).

+### DFS
+see above description

+### BFS
+see above description

+### UCS
+The Uniform Cost Search is based on the idea of BFS, but instead of putting nodes into a queue, it uses a [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) where the value to prioritize is the edge cost (or, better, the sum of all the costs of the edges from the starting node); so UCS is a [Greedy Algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) where the less costly edges are chosen first.

+### A*
+The A star algorithm adds the concept of heuristic function, which is a function that take two nodes as arguments and returns a value that tells how good is the node for our goal (the lower the value, the better is).
+If the heuristic function satisfies two rules:
+1. it never overestimates the value for the node
+2. the triangle inequality holds then the algorithm is guaranteed to be optimal.
+In GraphLab application, the heuristic function is the euclidean distance between a node and the goal node, so that the nodes that are closer to our goal are visited first.

 ### Shortest Path

 ![Graphlab Shortest Path Tab Screenshot](https://raw.githubusercontent.com/andreaiacono/andreaiacono.github.io/master/img/graphlab/shortest_path.gif)
-The traversal tab shows two panels:
+The shortest path tab shows two panels:
 * Dijkstra
 * Bellman-Ford